josefs/meta-paper/paper.md

 When computing elements along the edges of the array the stencil falls outside the bounds of the array.
 This must be handled specially to avoid out-of-bounds arrays accesses.
-However, performing this boundschecking for every array access in the stencil computation would clearly be a big performance penalty.
+However, performing this bounds-checking for every array access in the stencil computation would clearly be a big performance penalty.
 Therefore the boundary regions of the array should be computed separately so that the bounds-checking is only performed where it is needed.
 The central region can then be computed efficiently.
-Since the boundry regions are generally small compared to the central region, the computation still performs well overall.
+Since the boundary regions are generally small compared to the central region, the computation still performs well overall.